Martha Stewart, 79, Appears Ageless In New Slideshow Of Instagram Photos

 “Martha-Rita’s in a vest!
 Even better!” joked a second Instagram user.

 “This is the answer to everything!!
-It’s got cap sleeves, what more can you want!” quipped a third fan who was interested in the new twist to the traditional cold-weather garment.
+It’s got cap sleeves, what more can you want!” quipped a third fan who was interested in the new twist to the traditional cold weather garment.